emmron/lostcityforum/README.md

 This is currently a static forum with mock data.
 To convert it to a fully functional forum, you would need to:

-1. Set up a database (like PostgreSQL, MongoDB, etc.)
+1. Set up authentication
-2. Add backend functionality (consider using Astro's API endpoints or a separate API service)
-3. Implement user authentication
+2. Implement user roles and permissions
-4. Connect the frontend components to your backend APIs
+3. Connect the frontend components to your Astro DB models

 ## 📝 License